d3/d3-scale/README.md

 Extends the [domain](#continuous_domain) so that it starts and ends on nice round values.
 This method typically modifies the scale’s domain, and may only extend the bounds to the nearest round value.
 An optional tick *count* argument allows greater control over the step size used to extend the bounds, guaranteeing that the returned [ticks](#continuous_ticks) will exactly cover the domain.
 Nicing is useful if the domain is computed from data, say using [extent](https://github.com/d3/d3-array#extent), and may be irregular.
 For example, for a domain of [0.201479…, 0.996679…], a nice domain might be [0.2, 1.0].
 If the domain has more than two values, nicing the domain only affects the first and last value.
 See also d3-array’s [tickStep](https://github.com/d3/d3-array#tickStep).

+Nicing a scale only modifies the current domain; it does not automatically nice domains that are subsequently set using [*continuous*.domain](#continuous_domain).
+You must re-nice the scale after setting the new domain, if desired.

 <a name="continuous_copy" href="#continuous_copy">#</a> <i>continuous</i>.<b>copy</b>() [<>](https://github.com/d3/d3-scale/blob/master/src/continuous.js#L59 "Source")

 Returns an exact copy of this scale.
 Changes to this scale will not affect the returned scale, and vice versa.